 However, when researchers limited their studies to a homogenous population, the reverse of the foregoing was found to be the case.

 In a 2014 study from the Honolulu Heart Program, researchers focused on more than 8,000 American men of Japanese descent in assessing the relationship between height and longevity.
 This is a culturally and genetically homogenous group of subjects.
 A positive association was observed between height and deaths from all causes.

 Researchers, in a different study involving over 2,600 professional athletes in Finland, found that shorter cross-country skiers lived almost seven years more than basketball players.

 Taller people have been found to have more cases of certain disorders.
-They have higher risk of most cancer types and have respiratory issues more.
+They have a higher risk of most cancer types and have respiratory issues more.
 They tend to have more recurrent blood clots and are at a greater risk of cardiovascular disease.

 It is not exactly clear why shorter people may live longer.
 One explanation is that taller individuals have more cells, some of which may mutate to cause disorders such as cancer.
 Another is that their lungs don’t function well enough to meet the needs of their larger bodies.

 Realizing that greater height may be indicative of more long-term health issues is not likely to douse interest in becoming taller.
 After all, the benefits that can come with that are quite tempting.
 It may be correct to say that people will continue to find taller persons more attractive.

 However, knowing that being tall may mean shorter lifespan should help you to make a better decision.
 Would you rather have more friends and make more money or live longer?

 No, this is not just about considering costs and benefits.
 It’s about taking actions that enhance your long-term health and longevity.
 It’s about realizing you need to take more care of your health if you are a tall person.